KOUGD7/info2180-finalproject/README.md

-# INFO2180-Project2
+# info2180-project2

-This is INFO2180 Final Project for :
+This is INFO2180 FinalProject for :

-Micheal Goldson
+Michael Goldson
 Jhevoy Jacas
 Deidre-Ann Jemison
 Jason Smith